MicrosoftDocs/dotnet-iot-for-beginners/docs/4-gpio-input/script.md

 > Breadboard view with laser

 This example a little more complicated to wire up.
 I've got a laser emitter and a receiver module.
-When the module detects a laser, it closes the circuit between pin 21 and ground.
-In this way, you can use it as a laser tripwire.
+When the module detects a laser, it closes the circuit between pin 21 and ground, creating a laser tripwire.
 If you want to try building your own, I've included a link to some documetation in the description.

 > Narrator view